Social Learning in Non-Stationary Environments

-This is not always the case when consumers are heterogeneous and the reviews that they write depends on the quality of the object but also on their idiosyncratic attitude towards the product they bought.
+This is not always the case when consumers are heterogeneous and the reviews that they write depend on the quality of the object but also on their idiosyncratic attitude towards the product they bought.

 Consumers also tend to give higher value to recent reviews.
-As highlighted in a survey run on a panel of a thousand consumers \citep[see][]{murphy2019local}, ``48\% of consumers only pay attention to reviews written within the past two weeks,'' and this trend is growing over time.
-A justification for this behavior may be that customers perceive that the quality of the product that they consider buying may change over time.
+As highlighted in a survey \citep{murphy2019local} run on a panel of a thousand consumers, ``48\% of consumers only pay attention to reviews written within the past two weeks,'' and this percentage is increasing over the years.
+A justification for this behavior may be that customers perceive the quality of the product that they consider buying as variable over time.
 The more recent the review, the more informative it is about the current state of the product.
 This work considers a dynamical environment and shows that, under some conditions, the outcome of the learning process in stationary and non-stationary environments are overall comparable.